-Instructor: Cathy Solheim
+Instructor: Cathy Solheim, PhD

 This interdisciplinary course uses a human ecological lens and a sustainability studies framework to examine global change that is occurring at the intersection of the natural environment in Thailand; particularly rivers and water, community, families, and culture.
 Students will contribute through service learning to the social change work that is being enacted through key non-governmental organizations in Thailand.

-Instructor: Marina Aleixo, program director, International Initiatives, CEHD
+Instructor: Marina Aleixo, PhD

 This course takes a systematic look at different aspects of the Korean culture, language, and educational system.
 The course will examine the historical background of Korea, its international status, and current social, political and educational policies.

-Instructor: Associate Professor Laura Coffin Koch
+Instructor: Laura Coffin Koch, PhD

 The Great Minds of the Renaissance course focuses on the development of scientific thought and the great minds behind those ideas; it delves into the intersection of scientific ideas with art, culture, religion, politics, etc. In doing so, it also covers a wide range of general or liberal education objectives.

 London has hosted the Olympics on three separate occasions, which is more than any other city in the history of the modern Olympics.
 Students will explore the timing of these Games in relationship to the history of the United Kingdom, consider changes in sport during this time span, and analyze how the Olympic Games affect the world.